wavefrontHQ/docs/pages/doc/logging_overview.md

 </table>

-{%include note.html content="Tanzu Observability retains the logs you send for 14 days.
+{%include note.html content="Tanzu Observability retains the logs for the days you specify, which is 7, 14, or 30 days.
 If you want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}

 ## What's a Log?